Marty3000/binairo/README.md

 ---
 ## binairo rules

-As far as i know, the objective is to fill a NxN grid with 1s and 0s, so that
+As far as i know, the objective is to fill a quadratic NxN grid with 1s and 0s, so that
-* there is an equal number of 1s and 0s in each row and column and
+* there is an equal number of 1s and 0s in each row and column of the grid and
 * there is no cell that has the same number in the left and right cell or in the upper and down cell.

 ---